Can My Spouse Obtain a Marriage or Fiancé Visa If We are a Same-sex Couple?

 If you’re a U.S. citizen engaged to a partner of the same sex who isn’t an American citizen, your Form I-129F petition for an alien fiancé visa will not be denied on the grounds of your sexuality.

-Before July of 2013 My Visa Application Was Denied, Should I Try Again?
+My Earlier Visa Application Was Denied, Should I Try Again?

 Will the New Policy Allow My Foreign Spouse’s Children to Accompany Him or Her to the United States?